mempool/mempool/README.md

 ```

-If everything went okay you should see the beautiful mempool :grin:
+If everything went well, you should see the beautiful mempool :grin:

 If you get stuck on "loading blocks", this means the websocket can't connect.
 Check your nginx proxy setup, firewalls, etc. and open an issue if you need help.